hyperledger/fabric/docs/source/network/network.md

 Note that while some chaincodes include the ability to create [private data transactions](../private_data_tutorial.html) between members on a channel, private data is outside the scope of this topic.

-While it's now technically possible to drive transactions using the peer CLI, the best practice is to create an application and use it to invoke transactions on your chaincode.
+While it's now technically possible to drive transactions using the CLI, the best practice is to create an application and use it to invoke transactions on your chaincode.

 ## Using an application on the channel